TedHusted/awake/awake.md/awake.md

 “I downloaded a book to read to him.
 I guess that’s suppose to help.”

 The nurse smiles.
-“It’s room 314.”
-She points down the hall.
+“It’s room 314.
+The orderly will help you find it.
+She points down the hall, where a waist-high bot was waiting.

+###

 “Brent, I’m so sorry this happened to you.”